-- 1.1Pursuant to the Companies (Prescribed Arrangements) Regulations 2017, the exercise of all legal rights under any "security interest arrangement" is carved-out from the scope of the JM Order Moratorium, the SOA Automatic Moratorium, the SOA Court-ordered Moratorium and the SOA Related Company Moratorium. - 1.2 In this connection, "security interest arrangement" means an arrangement under which: - (a) a mortgage, charge, pledge, lien or other type of security interest recognised by law is created; and - (b) that mortgage, charge, pledge, lien or other type of security interest secures an obligation under any of the following: - (i) a securities contract; - (ii) a derivatives contract; - (iii) a master netting agreement; - (iv) a securities lending or repurchase agreement; - 1.3 "Securities contract" means a contract for or with a view to acquiring, disposing of, subscribing for, or underwriting securities. - 1.4 "Derivatives contract" means any contract or arrangement under which: - (a) a party to the contract or arrangement is required to, or may be required to, discharge all or any of its obligations under the contract or arrangement at some future time; and - (b) the value of the contract or arrangement is determined (whether directly or indirectly, or whether wholly or in part) by reference to, is derived from, or varies by reference to, either of the following: - (1) the value or amount of one or more "underlying things"; - (2) fluctuations in the values or amounts of one or more underlying things, - but does not include: - (i) securities; - (ii) a deposit as defined in section 4B of the Banking Act, Chapter 19 of Singapore, where the deposit is accepted by a bank licensed under that Act or a merchant bank approved as a financial institution under the Monetary Authority of Singapore Act, Chapter 186 of Singapore; - (iii) a deposit as defined in section 2 of the Finance Companies Act, Chapter 108 of Singapore, where the deposit is accepted by a finance company as defined in that section of that Act; and
+- 1.1 Pursuant to the Companies (Prescribed Arrangements) Regulations 2017, the exercise of all legal rights under any "security interest arrangement" is carved-out from the scope of the JM Order Moratorium, the SOA Automatic Moratorium, the SOA Court-ordered Moratorium and the SOA Related Company Moratorium. - 1.2 In this connection, "security interest arrangement" means an arrangement under which: - (a) a mortgage, charge, pledge, lien or other type of security interest recognised by law is created; and - (b) that mortgage, charge, pledge, lien or other type of security interest secures an obligation under any of the following: - (i) a securities contract; - (ii) a derivatives contract; - (iii) a master netting agreement; - (iv) a securities lending or repurchase agreement; - 1.3 "Securities contract" means a contract for or with a view to acquiring, disposing of, subscribing for, or underwriting securities. - 1.4 "Derivatives contract" means any contract or arrangement under which: - (a) a party to the contract or arrangement is required to, or may be required to, discharge all or any of its obligations under the contract or arrangement at some future time; and - (b) the value of the contract or arrangement is determined (whether directly or indirectly, or whether wholly or in part) by reference to, is derived from, or varies by reference to, either of the following: - (1) the value or amount of one or more "underlying things"; - (2) fluctuations in the values or amounts of one or more underlying things, but does not include:

-- (iv) any contract of insurance in relation to any class of insurance business specified in section 2(1) of the Insurance Act, Chapter 142 of Singapore.

-- 1.5 "Underlying thing" is defined to mean:

-- (a) a unit in a collective investment scheme;

-- (b) a commodity;

-- (c) a financial instrument;

-- (d) goods transported by freight; or

-- (e) the credit of any person.

-- 1.6 "Master netting agreement" means an agreement under which 2 or more claims or obligations under one or more of the following:

-- (a) securities contracts;

-- (b) derivatives contracts;

-- (c) securities lending or repurchase agreements;

-- (d) spot contracts,

-can be converted into a net claim or obligation, and includes an agreement under which actual or theoretical debts arising under or in connection with a contract or an agreement mentioned in paragraph (a), (b), (c) or (d) are calculated and:
+- (i) securities; - a deposit as defined in section 4B of the Banking Act, Chapter 19 of Singapore, where the deposit is accepted by a bank licensed under that Act or a merchant bank approved as a financial institution under the Monetary Authority of Singapore Act, Chapter 186 of Singapore; - (iii) a deposit as defined in section 2 of the Finance Companies Act, Chapter 108 of Singapore, where the deposit is accepted by a finance company as defined in that section of that Act; and

+- (iv) any contract of insurance in relation to any class of insurance business specified in section 2(1) of the Insurance Act, Chapter 142 of Singapore. - 1.5 "Underlying thing" is defined to mean: - (a) a unit in a collective investment scheme; - (b) a commodity; - (c) a financial instrument.
+This is defined under Section 2(1) of the SFA to include any currency, currency index, interest rate, interest rate instrument, interest rate index, securities, securities index, a group or groups of such financial instruments, and any other thing that is prescribed by the MAS in regulations; - (d) the price of transporting goods as freight or of hiring vessels for the purpose of transporting goods; - (e) the credit of any person; - (f) a numerical indicator, model or statistic relating to weather; - (g) a numerical indicator, model or statistic relating to the emission of pollutants; - (h) real property; or - (i) a numerical indicator, model or statistic that is a measure of economic performance or economic conditions. - (d) goods transported by freight; or - (e) the credit of any person. - 1.6 "Master netting agreement" means an agreement under which 2 or more claims or obligations under one or more of the following: - (a) securities contracts; - (b) derivatives contracts; - (c) securities lending or repurchase agreements; - (d) spot contracts, can be converted into a net claim or obligation, and includes an agreement under which actual or theoretical debts arising under or in connection with a contract or an agreement mentioned in paragraph (a), (b), (c) or (d) are calculated and: